-Fired HUD official: Trump's visit to museum 'a step in the right direction'
+Fired HUD employee: Trump's museum visit 'a step in the right direction'

 "Do you still feel that way?"
 Lemon asked, to which Singleton replied, "You have a perspective at a time based on certain variables.
 But when presented with new information, your opinion can change."

-Singleton appeared to reverse on his critique by saying that Trump's visit to the National Museum of African American History and Culture with Carson was an example of the administration doing a better job at reaching out to African Americans.
+Singleton appeared to soften his stance on Trump by saying that his visit to the National Museum of African American History and Culture with Carson was an example of the administration doing a better job at reaching out to African Americans.

 "To me, that is a step in the right direction," he said.
 "The fact that the President is making efforts, you have to give credit for efforts.
 Because he could decide not to do anything at all."